imazen/resizer-web/content/support/index.md

 ## Eligible for priority e-mail, phone or TeamViewer support?

 * Own a license purchased before Apr.
 20th, 2012.
-Licenses purchased after this date only include 1 incident.
+Licenses purchased after this date, but prior to Feb.
+1st 2013, include only 1 incident.
 * Have a [valid support contract](/support/contracts).
 * Be an open-source developer leveraging the ImageResizing.NET project in another open-source project
 * Blog about the project and refer at least 300 visitors to the website.